Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Abstract

 \section{Abstract}

-We prove that for strictly negatively curved manifolds of infinite volume and bounded geometry, the bounded fundamental class—defined via integration of the volume form over straight top-dimensional simplices—vanishes if and only if the Cheeger isoperimetric constant is positive.
+We prove that for manifolds with negative curvature bounded away from $0$ of infinite volume and bounded geometry, the bounded fundamental class, defined via integration of the volume form over straight top-dimensional simplices, vanishes if and only if the Cheeger isoperimetric constant is positive.
 This gives a partial affirmative answer to a conjecture of Kim and Kim.
-Furthermore, we show that for all strictly negatively curved manifolds of infinite volume, the positivity of the Cheeger constant implies the vanishing of the bounded volume class, solving one direction of the conjecture in full generality.
+Furthermore, we show that for all manifolds with negative curvature bounded away from $0$ of infinite volume, the positivity of the Cheeger constant implies the vanishing of the bounded volume class, solving one direction of the conjecture in full generality.